0x9090/MitmFuzz/README.md

-# MitmFuzz - On the fly TCP and UDP network fuzzer
+# MITMFuzz - On the fly TCP and UDP network fuzzer
 On the fly TCP and UDP network fuzzer